YannikSc/new-home-mqtt/README.md

 # New Home MQTT

+// TODO: Rewrite with es modules (probably without Vue then)

 A New Home UI for MQTT

 The UI is made to house apps which are communicating with a MQTT broker.